Oleylamine: Uses

 Commercially, it is mainly used as a surfactant or precursor to surfactants.

-It has also been used in the laboratory in the synthesis of nanoparticles.
+It has also been used in the laboratory to synthesise nanoparticles.
 It can function both as a solvent for the reaction mixture and as a coordinating agent to stabilize the surface of the particles.
-It can also coordinate with metal ions, change the form of metal precursor and affect the formation kinetics of nanoparticles during the synthesis.
+It can also coordinate with metal ions, change the form of metal precursors and affect the formation kinetics of nanoparticles during the synthesis.
+As a ligand bound to metal nanoparticle surfaces, it exhibits an apparent length of 1.8 - 2.2 nm.
+This reported value varies between studies and the degree of interdigitation between overlapping oleylamine layers, particularly those of neighboring nanoparticles.